auth0/laravel-auth0/README.md

 # Laravel Auth0 Plugin
 This plugin helps you integrate your Laravel WebApp with [Auth0](https://auth0.com/) to achieve Single Sign On with a few simple steps.
-You can see an example application [here](https://github.com/auth0/laravel-auth0-sample).
+You can see an example application [here](https://github.com/auth0/laravel-5-auth0-sample).

+##Laravel Compatibility

+The last version (2.x) targets Laravel 5 compatibility.

+If you are working with an older version (Laravel 4.x) you need to point to composer.json to the version 1.0.*

 ### 1. Install the plugin and its dependencies